gmofishsauce/y4/yapl-1/README.md

 YAPL-1 is an attempt to make a minimal programming language.
 No potential simplification is too minimal for YAPL-1, because the goal is write an *entire* compiler, from source code input to assembler source code for an executable.
+It's unlikely that self-hosting will be successful without relentless focus.

-The assembler is contained in this Github project.
-The target computer is the WUT-4, which exists as a non-public design document and a functional emulator.
+The assembler is separate.
+It's contained in this Github project, in `../asm`.
+The target computer is the WUT-4, which exists as a design document and a functional emulator.
 The emulator is also found in this Github project.
-The compiler has absolutely minimal system dependencies: the ability to get a byte of input, to put a byte of output, and exit with an exit code.
+The compiler has absolutely minimal system dependencies: the ability to get a byte of input from an externally-defined standard input, to put a byte of output on an externally-defined standard output, and exit with an exit code.

+Every dependency must be implemented by hand in assembly language for the WUT-4 and debugged.
 Other dependencies will be introduced grudgingly.

 YAPL-1 is envisioned as the first step in an evolution.
-The overreaching goal of the evolution is self-host the YAPL language, that is, to write the YAPL compiler in YAPL and run the compiler on the WUT-4.
+The overreaching goal of the evolution is self-hosting the YAPL language, that is, to write the YAPL compiler in YAPL and run the compiler on the WUT-4.
 The assembler will not be self-hosted for now.
-The Go language project has shown that the design of an assembler intended for machine use in a compiler pipeline may be quite different than the design of a traditional assembler intended for programmers, and keeping the assembler on the host computer retains design flexibility.
+The Go language project has shown that the design of an assembler intended for machine use in a compiler pipeline may be quite different than the design of a traditional assembler intended for programmers, and keeping the existing assembler on the host computer retains design flexibility.

 ## Constraints